abtris/www.prskavec.net/content/courses/how-to-make-oncall/chapter10a.md

 Glossaries[^2] can be helpful for a few reasons:

-- Glossaries help you repeat yourself less.
-When you can refer to a definition with a linked explanation, you just saved yourself time and words.
+- Glossaries help you avoid repetition.
+When you can refer to a definition with a linked explanation, you save time and words.
-- Glossaries make descriptions more consistent.
-If something is explained in five different ways, it can get confusing.
+- Glossaries ensure consistency in descriptions.
+If something is explained in multiple ways, it can become confusing.
-- Glossaries allow a runbook to be more easily used by engineers with different levels of experience.
-By referencing a glossary in your runbook, you allow someone newer to the on-call rotation to get the explanation of concepts or terms they need.
-For more experienced on-call engineers, you remove extraneous information from the runbook.
+- Glossaries enhance the usability of a runbook for engineers at all experience levels.
+By including a glossary in your runbook, you provide essential explanations for newer engineers and streamline information for more experienced ones.

 ## Explanation